top of page

 3. "Master Lists for Writers" by Bryn Donovan

 First don't worry this is reference material, you don't actually have to read it all, at least not in one go.
-Bryn Donovan has a slew of amazing books, blogs, links etc. on the website.
+Bryn Donovan has a slew of amazing books, blogs, links etc. on her website.
 All of which are incredibly helpful for those moments where you lack inspiration, are mired in self doubt, can't find that word, that emotion, that gesture or the like.
-There are even lists of names appropriate to certain time periods.
+There are even lists of names appropriate to certain time periods!

 4. "No Plot?
 No Problem" by Chris Baty

 Okay even if you aren't crazy enough to want or try to write a 50,000 word novel during the month of November.
 NaNoWriMo's Founder Chris Baty has produced a book full of tips, tricks, and tonics for the budding author.
-From how to help your family understand your temporary absence and insanity to how to prepare from snacks to timers for writing.
+From how to help your family understand your temporary absence and insanity to how to prepare with everything from snacks to timers for writing.
 This is another humorous guide to help you on your writing quest.
 Whether you are needing inspiration, stalled or needing a kick in the pants with a formatted excel sheet, this book can help.

 5. "The Heroine's Journey" by Gail Carriger